 We provide our executive officers with a level of assured cash compensation in the form of a base salary that reflects their professional status and accomplishments.
-The Compensation Committee sets the salaries of our executive officers by reviewing independently prepared surveys of biotechnology industry compensation as well as other available information on base salaries of executive officers in comparable positions in the peer group analysis most currently available to the committee.
-Comparative factors considered include, but are not limited to, company size, stage of development of a company's products, and geographic location.
-The committee uses the collected data as well as the experience of the members of the committee in hiring and managing personnel to set salaries.
+In setting salaries for our executive officers, the Compensation Committee reviews independently prepared surveys of biotechnology industry compensation as well as other available information on base salaries of executive officers in comparable positions in the most current peer group analysis available to the committee.
+Comparative factors considered include, but are not limited to, the number of a company's employees, a company's annual operating expense, a company's market capitalization, and the stage of development of a company's products.
+For fiscal year 2012, the committee utilized the collected data contained in the competitive assessment prepared by Towers Watson described above.

+The committee uses the collected data as well as the managerial experience of the members of the committee to set salaries.
 As described above, our compensation philosophy allows the committee to take into account, for both current and new executive officers, recent individual performance, breadth of experience, length of service, the anticipated level of difficulty in replacing an executive with someone of comparable experience and skill, and the initial compensation levels required to attract qualified new hires.
 The committee also considers ImmunoGen's financial condition, and short-term cash requirements, in approving salary increases.
 In setting base salaries for our executive officers (other than the CEO), the Compensation Committee also considers the recommendation of the CEO.
-Based on considerations of ImmunoGen's financial condition and short-term cash requirements, the committee determined that no executive officer would receive an increase in base salary for fiscal year 2010.
+Based on the foregoing considerations, the committee increased base salaries for the named executive officers for fiscal year 2012 between 2.5% and 4%, as described below.

-Annual Executive Bonus Program
+Annual Cash Bonus Program

-We do not have a formal incentive or bonus plan for executives.
-The Compensation Committee does, however, annually establish key performance criteria, based on our corporate goals and objectives, to be met by ImmunoGen, and evaluates ImmunoGen's actual performance against those criteria in its determination of whether cash incentive or bonus payments should be made to our executives.
-Key corporate performance criteria may include any or all of the following: (1) our actual financial performance against our plan for the applicable fiscal year; (2) achievement of certain research and development milestones, including internal product development advancement; and (3) achievement of key targets associated with our collaborations with third parties, including support of partner programs; and (4) the creation and achievement of business development opportunities.
+The Compensation Committee annually establishes key performance criteria, based on our corporate goals and objectives, to be met by ImmunoGen, and evaluates ImmunoGen's actual performance against those criteria in its determination of whether cash bonus payments should be made to our employees, including our executives.
+Key corporate performance bonus objectives typically include any or all of the following: (1) our actual financial performance against specified metrics in our plan for the applicable fiscal year; (2) achievement of certain research and development milestones, including internal product development advancement; and (3) achievement of key targets associated with our collaborations with third parties, including support of partner programs; and (4) the creation and achievement of business development opportunities.
+In establishing annual key performance criteria for the annual bonus program, the committee selects specific corporate objectives directed primarily to the future success of our business and the creation of long-term shareholder value.

-The Compensation Committee may also consider an executive's individual performance in its determination of whether cash incentive or bonus payments should be made to the executive.
+The Compensation Committee generally also considers an executive's individual performance in its determination of whether cash incentive or bonus payments should be made to the executive, although currently the committee has determined that the CEO's cash bonus should be based solely on the achievement of the corporate performance bonus objectives.
 The individual performance of each our executive officers (other than the CEO) is evaluated by our CEO, who may have established specific individual performance objectives for these executives and evaluated their actual performance in light of those objectives.
-The individual performance of our CEO is evaluated by all of the non-management directors on our Board, who may have established specific individual objectives for the CEO and evaluated the CEO's actual performance in light of those objectives.
-Based on these evaluations, the Compensation Committee determines the portion, if any, of our executive officers' bonus compensation tied to individual performance.
+The individual performance of use concerns on our Board.
+If the Compensation Committee has established specific individual objectives for the CEO, the non-management directors evaluate the CEO's actual performance in light of those objectives as well.
+Based on these evaluations, the committee determines the portion, if any, of our executive officers' bonus compensation tied to individual performance.